TanujMehta101/30Day-Nodejs/Day10/notes.md

 When a GET request is made to the root URL, this handler is triggered. res.sendFile() is used to send the "index.html" file located in the "public" directory as the response.
-Again, path.join(__dirname, 'public', 'index.html') constructs the absolute path to the "index.html" file.
+Again, path.join(__dirname, 'public', 'index.html') constructs the absolute path to the "index.html" file. used to join together multiple path segments into a single path

 ```javascript
 app.listen(3000, () => {